pepetd/pepetd.github.io/_posts/2022-06-28-my-journey-with-midjourney.md

 </table>
 </center>

-The amount of detail that Midjourney add is pretty impressive at times, I think anyone would agree that in the end we ended up with an appealing and original idea for a Fantasy Tree!
+The amount of detail that Midjourney adds is pretty impressive, I think anyone would agree that in the end we ended up with an appealing and original idea for a Fantasy Tree!

 ## Conclusion.

 Midjouney should be seen as tool and not a replacement for talented artists.
-The technology will only get better and eventually it will deal a lot better with faces and human characters as so far those are the subject matter it seems to struggle with.
+The technology will only get better as it "learns" and eventually it will deal a lot better with faces and human characters as so far those are the subject matter it seems to struggle with.

-The use cases for this tech are far beyond concept art and illustration, I have seen people now using Midjourney to come up with design for their Dungeons&Dragons characters, album covers, book covers and ever comic books.
+The use cases for this tech are far beyond concept art and illustration, I have seen people now using Midjourney to come up with designs for their Dungeons & Dragons characters, album covers, book covers and ever comic books.
 Its application is essentially endless!

 <center>
 <button class="btn btn-primary" onclick=" window.open('https://www.midjourney.com/','_blank')"> Apply to Midjourney Beta now!